dotnet/docs/docs/csharp/whats-new/tutorials/records.md

 ## Non-destructive mutation

-The synthesized members in a positional record don't modify the state of the record.
+The synthesized members in a positional record class don't modify the state of the record.
 The goal is that you can more easily create immutable records.
+Remember that you declare a `readonly record struct` to create an immutable record struct.
 Look again at the preceding declarations for `HeatingDegreeDays` and `CoolingDegreeDays`.
 The members added perform computations on the values for the record, but don't mutate state.
 Positional records make it easier for you to create immutable reference types.

 Creating immutable reference types means you'll want to use non-destructive mutation.
 You  create new record instances that are similar to existing record instances using [`with` expressions](../../language-reference/operators/with-expression.md).
 These expressions are a copy construction with additional assignments that modify the copy.
 The result is a new record instance where each property has been copied from the existing record and optionally modified.
 The original record is unchanged.